KennethLulie/aws-enterprise-agentic-ai/PHASE_0_HOW_TO_GUIDE.md

 5. Import necessary types from langchain_core.messages

 Reference: LangGraph state should be a TypedDict that matches LangChain message format.

+Review the new file for errors, inconsistencies, version issues, latest documentation.
 ```

 **Verification (After Docker Setup):**